Big Data Architecture and Technology for Analytics

-This 1-day cours is aimed to get you up to scratch on big data technologies such as Spark, Cloud Storage Data Lakes, Hadoop, Lakehouses (e.g., Databricks Lakehouse Platform, Apache Iceberg), Flink, Analytical SQL, NoSQL DBMSs and Multi-Platform Analytics.
+This 1-day course is designed to quickly bring you up to speed on key big data technologies, such as Spark, Cloud Storage Data Lakes, Hadoop, Lakehouses (e.g., Databricks Lakehouse Platform, Apache Iceberg), Flink, Analytical SQL, NoSQL DBMSs and Multi-Platform Analytics.
 What is big data?
 How can you make use of it?
 How does it integrate with a traditional analytical environment?
 How do you re-define your architecture to create a stronger analytical foundation for your company?
 What skills do you need to develop for big data analytics?
 All of these questions are addressed in this knowledge packed course.

 Why attend